-Published June 12, 2019 By Adam Lowenstein
+Published June 12, 2019, Authored by Dr. Adam Lowenstein

 Dr. Lowenstein: Hi, and welcome to the Headache 360 Podcast.
 I’m your host, Dr. Adam Lowenstein.
 Again, what we’re doing here is trying to take a 360 degree view of headache and migraine pain.
 As such, some of you will know that I am a migraine and headache surgeon.
 I do nerve decompression, but people usually get to me after seeing many, many other different types of caregivers.
 What we’re going to try and do is talk to these types of caregivers so you can get some ideas of what they do and what opportunities might be out there.